sumansaksh/monitoring-dashboard/README.md

 ### Frontend

-The frontend of the project is developed using React.
-It employs Tailwind CSS for styling.
+The frontend of the project is developed using React and employs Tailwind CSS for styling.
 For handling dates and times, the application utilizes the `dayjs` library, which provides a simple and lightweight solution.
 Additionally, `react-select` is used for enhanced select input components, offering a customizable and feature-rich experience.
+The project also uses React Icons for any icon-related elements, such as notifications.
 **Command to run the frontend:**

 `npm start`